-Vikki Glenn Room 4
+Vikki Glenn: Room 4

 Welcome to Room 4.

-This is the term for developing the routines and habits for success at school and beyond.
+Term 1 – This is the term for developing the routines and habits for success at school and beyond.
 We will learn about being a community of learners and the skills that will enable children to continue to be successful.

-You can keep up to date with what is happening at school through the Birkdale Bulletin newsletter that comes home every Friday, which has articles featuring our activities and successes for the week.
+You can keep up to date with what is happening at school through the Birkdale Bulletin newsletter that is emailed out each Friday.
+The newsletter has articles featuring our activities and successes for the week.
 Don’t forget to “Like” our Facebook page as this is another interactive way to find out what’s happening in our school community.